jeffreykennethli/modin/docs/flow/modin/core/io/index.rst

-  4 - "partitioning" skiprows (skip during partitioning) 5 - "partitioning" skiprows (skip during partitioning) 6 - data to partition (divide between the rest of partitions) 7 - data to partition (divide between the rest of partitions)
+  4 - "partitioning" skiprows (skip during partitioning) 5 - "partitioning" skiprows (skip during partitioning) 6 - data to partition (divide between the rest of partitions)